 - Transfer cooked noodles to a colander, drain and run the noodles under cold water to arrest the cooking process

-- Transfer the noodles to a open plate and toss in some oil to keep them from sticking
+- Transfer the noodles to a large platter and toss in some oil to keep them from sticking

 - Cooking the perfect Hakka noodles is a quick process.
 Avoid multitasking.
 Make sure to keep your veggies chopped before boiling the noodles.
 Keep all the other ingredients ready too.

 3. Toss in the noodles

 Hakka noodles are really simple to make and are a great birthday or potluck food.
 My noodles recipe uses basic pantry ingredients and if you follow a few tips and tricks, you are sure to have a fabulous-looking and tasting dish to wow your guests with.